-Importing the log data using EOS software With the camera connected to a computer with an into
+Importing the log data using EOS software With the camera connected to a computer with an interface cable (sold separately), you can download the log data to the computer.

-With the camera connected to a computer with an interface cable (sold separately), you can download the log data to the computer with EOS Utility (EOS software).
+(sold separately), you can download the log data to the computer with EOS Utility (EOS software).
 For details, refer to the EOS Utility Instruction Manual (p.596).